mlflow/mlflow/docs/source/pipelines.rst

    intelligently caches results from each :ref:`Pipeline Step <steps-key-concept>`, ensuring that steps are only executed if their inputs, code, or configurations have changed, or if such changes have occurred in dependent steps.
-Once you are satisfied with the performance of your changes, commit them to the :ref:`Pipeline Repository <pipeline-repositories-key-concept>` to ensure reproducibility and to share or review the changes with your team.
+Once you are satisfied with the performance of your changes, commit them to a branch of the :ref:`Pipeline Repository
+   <pipeline-repositories-key-concept>` in order to ensure reproducibility and share or review the
+   changes with your team.

     .. note::
       Before testing changes in a staging or production environment, it is recommended that you